 Identifiable definite-lived intangible assets on the Company's Consolidated Balance Sheet are amortized on a straight-line basis according to their estimated useful lives.
 Goodwill is not amortized but is reviewed for impairment annually or more frequently if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 Current guidance require that a two-step, fair value based test be performed to assess goodwill for impairment.
 In the first step, the fair value of each reporting unit is compared with its carrying value, including goodwill.
 If the fair value exceeds the carrying value, goodwill is not impaired and no further testing is performed.
 The second step is performed if the carrying value exceeds the fair value.
 The second step requires an allocation of fair value to the individual assets and liabilities using a purchase price allocation in order to determine the implied fair value of goodwill.
 If the implied fair value of goodwill is less than the carrying amount, an impairment loss is recognized.
-The Company did not recognize any impairment charges related to its goodwill or other intangible assets in 2018 or 2017.
+The Company did not recognize any impairment charges related to its goodwill or other intangible assets in 2019, 2018 or 2017.
+See Note 14 for related disclosures regarding goodwill and intangible assets.